 Room / Abstract This panel draws on the panelists' ongoing project, "Spiritual Understanding in a Secular Age."
 With funding from the Templeton Religion Trust, the project explores possible analogies between religious rituals and the practices that creators and consumers adopt in relation to art.
 This panel describes the theoretical foundations of the project, focusing on the category of "ritual" and its relation to visual art.
 The panel includes a team of artists, scholars of religious studies, and experimental psychologists.
 Our aim is to situate theoretical reflection on the category of ritual in the context of both intangible and tangible art practices, with particular attention to those processes that are undertaken in ritualised ways.
 The panelists will explore the way religious impulses in a secular society may seek expression in domains such as the arts, and thereby to foster dialogue and understanding between religion and the arts.
 In addressing the theme of Religion and Change, the panelists will explore how ritualised art practices manifest and mobilize change.
-We will ask how art practices change the artist, and we will investigate how these changes compare to those resulting from religious practices.
-Likewise, we will investigate how spiritual and religious impulses have changed in and through art practices.
+We will ask how art practices change the artist, and we will investigate how these changes compare to those resulting from religious impulses have changed in and through art practices.
 In this way, we will explore the possibility that art may be a source of spiritual significance both for those who are religious and for those who are not.
-Chair David Newheiser (Australian Catholic University) Speaker David Newheiser (Australian Catholic University): Atheism and the Arts: A Window into Lived Nonreligion Lexi Eikelboom (Australian Catholic University): Forms that Change: What Ritual Theory might Illuminate about Art Practice Sarah Tomasetti (RMIT University, Melbourne, Australia): Material repetition at the threshold of the unknown; an interior approach to practice" Miguel Farias (University of Coventry, UK)/Valerie van Mulukom (University of Coventry, UK): Art as Ritual: A Psychological Exploration Additional information
+Chair David Newheiser (Australian Catholic University) Speaker David Newheiser (Australian Catholic University): Atheism and the Arts: A Window into Lived Nonreligion Lexi Eikelboom (Australian Catholic University): Forms that Change: What Ritual Theory might Illuminate about Art Practice Sarah Tomasetti (RMIT University, Melbourne, Australia): Material repetition at the threshold of the unknown; an interior approach to practice" Miguel Farias (University of Coventry, UK)/Valerie van Mulukom (University) Additional information of Coventry, UK): Art as Ritual: A Psychological Exploration - Panel number 082 Panel name The Global Qur'an: Muslim scriptural translation in the modern world